-“When you see children sick and hurting from water-related diseases and you know how to help them, you must invest yourself in the remedy of their suffering,” Whitmire said.
-And that’s exactly where his journey began.
+“When you see children sick and hurting from water-related diseases, and you know how to help them, you must invest yourself in the remedy of their suffering,” Whitmire said.
+And that’s precisely where his journey began.

 In 2009, Whitmire founded Global Water Partners, a non-profit organization that provides clean, safe water to people in need living in developing countries.
 That water is provided by drilling wells, at no cost, for millions of people living in the underprivileged areas throughout East Africa.

-The organization is funded by individual and corporate donations.
+Individual and corporate donations fund the organization.
 The profits Whitmire receives from fishing the BASS Open circuit and Fishers of Men tournaments.
-He chose fishing as the vehicle for fundraising because of his pure passion of the sport.
+He chose fishing as the vehicle for fundraising because of his pure passion for the sport.
 Today, Whitmire tells the Global Water Partners story before each tournament and during weigh-ins.
 He contributes his winnings from fishing to fund the drilling of wells.
 With so many relying on Whitmire, it’s easy to understand why he relies on his engine.